Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 The first point of discussion should be that cycling for personal transport, like many other geographic variables related to health and the economy (Dorling, 2011), has become more unequal over space in the last 10 years: most of the growth in cycle commuting has happened in London.
-Exluding London from the analysis, cycle commuting has declined overall from 3.2 to 2.9% of trips.
+Excluding London from the analysis, cycle commuting has declined overall from 3.2 to 2.9% of trips.
 Within this aggregate figure, a few areas have seen very impressive rates of growth in cycling and a number of these received central